saedabdu/stockticker/README.md

 # Stockticker API

-A lightweight microservice for retrieving stock ticker information using the AlphaVantage API.
+A lightweight microservice for retrieving and caching stock ticker information using the AlphaVantage API.

 ## Project Structure